-How to import photos from your digital camera to a specific folder on Mac
+You can import your DSLR photos directly to a folder in Photos on Mac

 There they are!

-Where your photos go if you don't select a specific folder to import them from your digital camera in the Photos app on Mac
+Where your pictures go if you don't select a specific folder to import photos from your camera to Mac with the Photos app

 If you don't select a folder to import your photos to, you can still find them easily.
 They will always be delivered to your Photos library (it's the one right at the top of the sidebar) whether you send them to a specific folder or not.
-You can also find them in your Imports section, where you will find all of the photos you've ever imported to the Photos app on your Mac (unless you've deleted them).
+You can also find them in your Imports section, where you will find all of the photos that you have imported from your camera to Mac (unless you've deleted them).

 - Launch the Photos app on your Mac.